Research +

 Occasional Papers

-Arising from a research project, or as an occasional contribution on an issue of significance, the Institute publishes research and Occasional Papers.
-Where the subject matter relates directly to the defence and security of Australia, the research is published as a ‘Kokoda Paper’.
+Arising from a research project, or as an occasional contribution on an issue of significance, The Institute publishes Occasional Papers.

 Digital Engagement and Diplomacy